fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 41: سُورَةُ فُصِّلَتۡ (Fussilat) - 37**
+**Surah 41: سُورَةُ فُصِّلَتۡ (Fussilat) - 38**

-Now among His signs are the night and the day, as well as the sun and the moon: [hence,] adore not the sun or the moon, but prostrate yourselves in adoration before God, who has created them - if it is Him whom you [really] worship.
+And though some be too proud [to listen to this call], they who [in their hearts] are with thy Sustainer extol His limitless glory by night and by day, and never grow weary [thereof].
  <!--END_SECTION:quran-->